Autism efforts go global at U.N. forum

 On a global scale, however, autism rates are largely unknown, because of a lack of research and reliable epidemiological studies and a relative lack of awareness surrounding the condition, Dawson told CNN.

-autism education leads to another global obstacle: social stigma surrounding the disease.
+The dearth of autism education leads to another global obstacle: social stigma surrounding the disease.

 And that is why they allow Autism Speak to speak instead of the Autistics themselves!!!
 WHO exactly is creating the social stigma and WHO is supporting it???
 Obviously the UN is not paying any attention to such details.